aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.

-Last update: Mon Jan 27 05:08:58 2025
+Last update: Tue Jan 28 05:08:37 2025

 ### Let's play! 🎮